urbit/docs.urbit.org/content/system/runtime/guides/jetting.md

 };
 ```

 The numeric component of the title, `140`, indicates the Hoon Kelvin version.
 Library jets of this nature are registered as `hex` jets, meaning they live within the Arvo core.
 Other, more inner layers of `%zuse` and `%lull` utilize `pen` and other three-letter jet tokens.
 (These are loosely mnemonic from Greek antecedents.)
 The core is conventionally included here, then either a `d` suffix for the function association or a `ha` suffix for a jet hash.
 (Jet hashes are a way of “signing” code.
 They are not as of this writing actively used by the binary runtimes.)
+Arms are marked with `_a` and child cores with `_d`.
+The structs used are defined in `jets.h`.

 The particular flavor of C mandated by the Vere kernel is quite lapidary, particularly when shorthand functions (such as `u3z`) are employed.
 In this code, we see the following `u3` elements: